Law

 Help us to help you by:

-- Treating other people in the library with respect and courtesy, whether these are other clients or library staff
+- Treating other people in the library with respect and courtesy, whether they are fellow clients or library staff.

-- Treating library facilities, equipment, collections, and property with due care
+- Caring for library spaces, equipment, collections, and property with appropriate care

-- Providing us with feedback on how we may improve our services, or we can resolve a specific service problem
+- Providing us with feedback on how we may improve our services, or help us resolve a specific service problem

 Access to Library Resources

-- Teaching staff – Allowed to borrow a maximum of 8 books at a time for one month
+- Academic staff – Allowed to borrow a maximum of 9 books at a time.

-- Non-Teaching staff – Allowed to borrow a maximum of 6 books at a time for one month
+- Non-Academic staff – Allowed to borrow a maximum of 7 books at a time.

-- Postgraduate students – Allowed to borrow a maximum of 3 books at a time for seven days
+- PhD students – Allowed to borrow a maximum of 7 books at a time.

-- Undergraduate students – Allowed to borrow a maximum of 3 books at a time for seven days
+- Undergraduate students – Allowed to borrow a maximum of 4 books at a time.

 - Approved readers – Do not have any borrowing rights.
 They are only allowed access to library materials within the building.